CODEwithHARiiSH/HR_MANAGEMENT_SYSTEM/spec.md

       * If you want to insert data to leaves use -t "leaves" then add datas for example : python3 genvcard.py 7 -d "2023-11-27" -r "fever"
-    4. Generate will generate vcard,qrcode and leave data.
+    4. Generate will generate vcard and leave data.

-       : create -h for help
+       : generate -h for help
        Example:
-                  Generate vcard,qrcode and employee leave data
+                  Generate vcard and employee leave data

                   options:
-                    -h, --help            show this help message and exit -d DIMENSION, --dimension DIMENSION
+                    -h, --help            show this help message and exit -e EMPLOYEE_ID, --employee_id EMPLOYEE_ID
-                                          Change dimension of QRCODE
-                    -b, --qr_and_vcard    Get qrcode along with vcard, Default - vcard only -e EMPLOYEE_ID, --employee_id EMPLOYEE_ID
                                           Specify employee id
                     -l, --leaves          get leave data